DataBiosphere/terra-external-credentials-manager/integration/README.md

 ECM uses the [Terra Test Runner](https://github.com/DataBiosphere/terra-test-runner) to automate integration and performance tests.
 At the moment:
 * Integration tests are run on PRs only (but may eventually be run nightly).
-* Performance tests are run nightly in the perf environment.
+* Performance tests are run nightly in the perf environment and results are uploaded to the [QA Dashboard](https://trdash.dsp-eng-tools.broadinstitute.org/).

 ## Test Runner Overview